sampsyo/cs6120/content/blog/2019-10-2-probabril.md

 are pairs consisting of the program counter and the environment state, and the weight $T_{s_1, s_2}$ of the edge between states $s_1$ and $s_2$ is the probability of transitioning from state $s_2$ from state $s_1$.
 Note that this graph is incredibly sparse, as each state can only move to one or two other states.

 #### [ 1 ]  Abstract Interpretation and Jacobi Iterates
+The first thing we can do is in the same spirit as information flow analysis: we interpret programs abstractly --- that is, run them by keeping track of some some restricted information that necessarily must be true about each variable, rather than its exact value.

-The first of these is related to dataflow analysis.
-Note that the space of  distributions over states, which we will call $\Delta \mathcal S$, can be endowed with a natural order $\preceq$ on wich $T$ is monotonic, making it a complete partial order (CPO), i.e., an ordered set with arbitrary superema.
+Consider the abstract domain $\mathcal D = (2^{\Delta \mathcal S})$ distributions over states, which we will call $\Delta \mathcal S$, can be endowed with a natural order $\preceq$ on wich $T$ is monotonic, making it a complete partial order (CPO), i.e., an ordered set with arbitrary superema.
 Because it is a CPO and $f$ is monotonic, there is a least fixed point of $x$ of $f$ such that $x \succeq s$ for any $s \in \mathcal S$, computed by

-\[ x := \mathrm {lfp} (f,s) =  \lim_{n \to \infty} f^{n} (s)\]
+\[ x := \mathrm {lfp}^{\preceq} (f,s) =  \lim_{n \to \infty} f^{n} (s)\]

 The values obtained by stopping at any given point are called the Jacobi iterates, and are the basis of Cousot style abstract interpretation.
 However, even if the state space $\mathcal S$ is finite, the set of distributions over them is decidedly not --- and this procedure will not terminate.
 In practice, to get termination people sacrifice completeness to get a sound, terminating abstract interpreter, pulling tricks such as [widening](https://en.wikipedia.org/wiki/Widening_(computer_science)#Use_in_Abstract_Interpretation).
+In this setting, this

 #### [ 2 ]  Stationary Distributions on Markov Chains
 The second natural view of a probabilistic program is as a Markov chain.
 In a very clear way, a program describes exactly the data required to transition from one state (including both the environment variables and the program counter) to a distribution over next states.
 In particular, the transition $T_{i,j}$ is the probability of transitioning to state $j$ given that you're in state $i$.
 For a deterministic program, $T_{i,j}$ is a function, and therefore has exactly a single one in each row, and zeros elsewhere; this structure is